-Students who complete the Special Education Generalist program graduate with the skills, experience, and credentials necessary to teach K-12 special education in Colorado.
+Students who complete the Special Education Generalist program graduate with the skills, experience, and credentials necessary to teach children with special needs in grades K-12 in Colorado.

-Taught from a Christian worldview, CCU’s special education degree program helps develop educators who are dedicated to addressing diverse learner needs with excellence through servant-leadership in their field and in society.
+Taught from a Christian worldview, CCU’s special education training program helps develop dedicated educators as they pursue a special education career.
 Small class sizes encourage individualized learning and networking, and allow students direct access to professors who are also professionals in the field.

 Eligible for Colorado Licensure